kokokodak/soc-fi/content/_index.md

 date: 2021-09-24T20:00:34Z
 ---

 This is a list of Security Operation Center (SOC) companies in Finland.
-These companies can help you in case of a security incident.
+These companies can help you to monitor your infra for security incidents.
 Purpose of this list is to give organizations a list of active SOC companies.

 | Company | Website | Notes |
 |---|---|---|